kant/LandMarksDetection/README.md

 **1、Preprocess**

-* first,load image and landmark coords from csv,then resize to net input size,last generate landmarks heatmaps:run the data2dprepare.py
+* first, load image and landmark coords from csv, then resize to net input size, last generate landmarks heatmaps: run the `data2dprepare.py`
 * image and landmarks heatmaps

 ![](Image.jpeg)